-Farmers protest: Delhi Police sends 50 new notices to those involved in tractor rally violence
+Farmers protest: Delhi Police sends 50 new notices to those allegedly involved in R-day violence

 Additional Commissioner of Police (Crime) BK Singh said that a team from the National Forensic Sciences University was analysing video footage from January 26.

-The Delhi Police on Sunday said it has sent more than 50 new notices to people, including farmer leaders, involved in the clashes that broke out in the Capital during the tractor rally on January 26, reported PTI, citing the police.
+The Delhi Police on Sunday said it has sent more than 50 new notices to people, including farmer leaders, whom they say were involved in the clashes that broke out in the Capital during the tractor rally on January 26, reported PTI, citing the police.
 The police had earlier issued notices against 44 people.

 The police said that some of the tractors involved in the violence in Delhi had been identified, and notices were being sent to the vehicle owners.
 An unidentified police officer told PTI that the process of issuing notices was taking time as many of those involved are not residents of Delhi.